-Choosing to stay at the Tenuta di Roncolo, a charming B&B located in Roncolo di Quattro Castella, in the province of Reggio Emilia, will give you the opportunity to discover art, places and architecture of Emilia Romagna.
+Choosing to stay at the Roncolo 1888, a charming B&B located in Roncolo di Quattro Castella, in the province of Reggio Emilia, will give you the opportunity to discover art, places and architecture of Emilia Romagna.

 A city known for the production of a superb raw ham and the famous Parmesan cheese, Parma also offers great emotions from an artistic and cultural point of view.
 The city’s landmark is undoubtedly its Cathedral.

 Built in 1074, it houses the bas-reliefs of Benedetto Antelami, the frescoes by Correggio and numerous examples of Romanesque art.
 Next to the Cathedral we find the Baptistery characterized by an octagonal plan and a vertical development underlined by loggias with architraved openings.